iluvjava/Fucking_LeetCode_ShitLikeThat/HackerRank/problems/Roads and Libraries (WIP)/readme.md

 * Finding CC: DFS, BFS.

-## Problem
+## Problem!

 * One wrong answer and running out of time for the problems.
+That is very anonying.

+* Too much time is spent on looking for the connected components via BFS.

+* Python should be fast enough, and even if that is not the case, the hidden testcase showed that it's really bad, input super huge.